American Conference (NCAA): Sports

-The American currently sponsors championship competition in 10 men's and 12 women's NCAA sanctioned sports.
-Old Dominion and Sacramento State are affiliate members for women's rowing.
-Florida, Old Dominion, Vanderbilt, and James Madison are affiliate members for women's lacrosse.
-South Florida and Charlotte will add women's lacrosse teams in the 2024–25 school year.
+The American currently sponsors championship competition in 10 men's and 11 women's NCAA sanctioned sports.
+James Madison, Old Dominion, and Vanderbilt are affiliate members for women's lacrosse.

 Under NCAA rules reflecting the large number of male scholarship participants in football and attempting to address gender equity concerns (see also Title IX), each member institution is required to provide more women's varsity sports than men's.

 Men's sponsored sports by school

-Departing members are highlighted in red.

-Men's varsity sports not sponsored by The American which are played by conference schools:
+Men's varsity sports not sponsored by the American which are played by conference schools:

 Women's sponsored sports by school

-Departing members are highlighted in red.

-Women's varsity sports not sponsored by The American which are played by conference schools:
+Women's varsity sports not sponsored by the American which are played by conference schools: